wiggzz/wiggzz.github.io/index.md

 ## SUMMARY
 I want to solve hard problems that will improve people’s lives.
 While consulting has been great for learning (and I have learned a ton since starting at ThoughtWorks), I want to bring my engineering skills to bear on more challenging problems and have more ownership in the outcome.
 I’m incredibly interested in deep learning, serverless computing, crypto-technology such as blockchain, and automation.
 If there are hard problems, where solutions will have lasting impact, I’m interested.

 ## EXPERIENCE
 ### Senior Developer Consultant, **ThoughtWorks**
 Melbourne, Australia / Austin, TX *Feb 2015 to Present*
-*	Authored code across front and back end systems with multiple languages and technologies.
+*	Authored code across front and back end systems with multiple languages and technologies including iOS, Android, React, ES6, Java Spring Boot and others.
-*	Leveraged cloud technologies to bring scalable solutions to production rapidly.
+*	Leveraged cloud technologies such as AWS Lambda, CloudFormation and DynamoDB to bring scalable solutions to production rapidly.
-*	Successfully delivered multiple high value software projects on time and on-budget as a part of cross-functional agile development teams focusing on customer value.
+*	Successfully delivered multiple software projects on time and on-budget as a part of cross-functional agile development teams focusing on customer value.
 *	Facilitated architectural decisions for clients weighing short term value gains with long term maintainability and scalability.
+*	Delivered a data strategy to CIO of large Australian retailer ($5.2 bil revenue per year) as part of three person team working with business SMEs.
 *	Continuously learning and improving, and helping others learn and improve.
-*	Developed mobile applications for iOS leading teams of developers and running workshops on iOS development for clients.
+*	Lead teams of developers in the mobile space, running workshops on iOS development for clients.
 *	Worked closely with user researchers and designers to deliver rich experiences with quality, tested code that anticipated customer desires and drove business value for clients.
-*	Managed stakeholder expectations by communicating technical problems in plain English and offering suggestions on simpler solutions.
+*	Managed stakeholder expectations by communicating technical problems in plain English.
-*	Improved developer work flow and productivity by setting up continuous integration and deployment pipelines that repeatably test and deploy production ready code.
+*	Improved developer work flow and productivity by setting up continuous integration and deployment pipelines on Jenkins that repeatably test and deploy production ready code.

 ### Core Developer, **Storj Labs**
 [https://storj.io](https://storj.io) *May 2014 to Feb 2015*